willbell71/PyGTKWidgets/readme.md

 ## Label

-Simple control to show a text string
+Simple control to show a text string.

+## Image

+Simple control to show an image.

 ## Check Button